-This course examines the first five books of the Hebrew (Genesis, Exodus, Leviticus, Deuteronomy).
+This course examines the first five books of the Hebrew Bible (Genesis, Exodus, Leviticus, Numbers, Deuteronomy).
 This course's exploration will be framed by the books' literary features, their foundational theology, and the contemporary questions they raise.
-Prerequisite: B3115 Old Testament Literature value in contemporary life.

-B4115 The Books of Poetry & Wisdom
+B4115 Books of Poetry & Wisdom 3

-This course considers Job, Psalms, Proverbs, Ecclesiastes and the Song of Solomon within the context of ancient Israel's wisdom tradition.
-An emphasis is also given to these books' devotional
+This course considers Job, Psalms, Proverbs, Ecclesiastes, and the Song of Solomon within the context of ancient Israel's wisdom tradition.
+An emphasis is also given to these books' devotional value in contemporary life.

-B4125 Prophetic Literature
+B4125 Prophetic Literature 3

 The message of the Hebrew prophets is examined and placed in the historical context of the exile and eventual return of the Jewish people to Palestine.
-Prerequisite: B3115 Old Testament Literature

-B4135 Old Testament Historical Books
+B4135 OT Historical Books 3

 This course examines the narratives of Joshua, Judges, Ruth, Samuel, Kings, Chronicles, Ezra, Nehemiah, and Esther.

 Emphasis will be given to the rise and fall of Israel/Judah's monarchy and the text's theological reflection upon the nation's history.

-B4214 Johannine Literature
+B4214 Johannine Literature 3